 Puppy chow – aka Muddy Buddies – is not dog food.
-You would be surprised how many folks contact me about that.
-“You feed that to your dog?”
 No, no!
-Puppy chow is a snack mix – for humans.
+Puppy chow is a snack mix… for humans.

 With pumpkin puppy chow on my to-do list, I got a little excited when I spotted orange candy melts in the store last week.
 What are candy melts?
-They are a sugary little coating – wonderful for making cake pops and other dipped candies.
-Candy melts are not chocolate.
-Just sugars.
-And I knew they would make a lovely addition to my pumpkin spiced snack mix!
+They are a sugary little coating and wonderful for making cake pops and other dipped candies.

 Here are a few of the ingredients I used to make my pumpkin spice puppy chow.
 I list substitutes below this photo if you cannot find these products.

 The cinnamon flavored Chex cereal gives the puppy chow a stronger cinnamon-sugar flavor.
 It is the perfect base for this puppy chow.
 You may use Rice Chex, Crispex, or any plain rice cereal squares you can find.

 You need a few individual spices for this mix including cinnamon, nutmeg, cloves, and allspice.
 This is a great place to use homemade pumpkin pie spice if you have it.
 See recipe Note.

 Wilton orange candy melts.

 Again, this isn’t chocolate.
 It’s a sugary melting coating.
 It’s sold online, in baking shops, Walmart, and craft stores like Michael’s.
 You need one 12-ounce bag.
 If you can’t find orange candy melts, use pure white chocolate instead like Baker’s or Ghirardelli – both sold in all major grocery stores.